Sunday, January 11, 2026

 Samsung Is Quietly Powering a Virtual Film Revolution at Twickenham Studios

-Samsung teams up with Twickenham Film Studios and it’s already sounding like a big win for the future of filmmaking.
+Samsung teams up with Twickenham Film Studios, and it is already sounding like a big win for the future of filmmaking.

-The tech giant has joined forces with the legendary UK production house to bring high-end display technology into the world of virtual production.
-If you’re into film tech, this collab is worth keeping an eye on.
+The tech giant has paired up with the iconic UK production house to take high-end display technology into the world of virtual production.
+If you are into film tech, it is a collab worth keeping an eye on.

-Twickenham Film Studios has been around for over a century and is a favorite among world-class directors.
-Now, with Samsung in the mix, they’re doubling down on their vision to lead the next wave of innovation in film and TV production.
-The focus?
-Virtual production, using LED screens, digital environments, and real-time VFX to replace traditional green screens.
+Twickenham Film Studios is over a century old, favored by world-class directors.
+Now, teaming up with Samsung, they double down on their vision to lead the next wave of innovation in film and TV production.
+The focus is virtual production using LED screens, digital environments, and real-time VFX to replace traditional green screens.

-Samsung’s tech will help make virtual content creation faster, more affordable, and way more flexible.
-It’s not just about better visuals, it’s about giving creators the tools to build entire worlds with less hassle and more control.
+Samsung’s technology is going to make the creation of virtual content faster, cheaper, and much more flexible.
+It is not just about amazing visuals, but giving creators the ability to create worlds with less fuss and more control.

-Sunny Vohra, owner of Twickenham Film Studios, echoed that energy: “Samsung is our ideal partner.
+Sunny Vohra, Twickenham Film Studios owner, echoed that enthusiasm: “Samsung is our perfect partner.
 They see the value of our world-class, award-winning team and appreciate our approach in balancing investment in technology with investment in our people.
 That’s why so many of the world’s best filmmakers love working here.”

-This new venture also signals the next step in Twickenham’s long-term growth strategy, especially after Vohra took over the studio in 2012.
-It’s not just about updating tech, it’s about future-proofing one of the UK’s most iconic film studios.
+This new venture also marks the next step in Twickenham’s long-term growth strategy, particularly since Vohra took over the studio in 2012.
+It’s not just about updating tech; it’s about future-proofing one of the UK’s most iconic film studios.

 LEAVE A REPLY